 Chances are high that, even if your company hasn’t yet explored web conferencing, you’ve sat in your share of conference calls, rolling your eyes (no one can see you!) when the call cuts out, waiting for the facilitator to figure out his controls, trying not to rustle papers or breathe too loudly, fighting distractions, and wondering if the other participants have forgotten about you.
 No longer!
-Whether you’re an office manager, a working-from-home sales rep, or on-the-go executive, here are a few suggestions to make your next group call a quick, effective success.
+Whether you’re an office manager, a working-from-home sales rep, on-the-go executive, or just in remote mode, here are a few suggestions to make your next group endeavor a successful conference call.

 Conference calls have been in existence since the World’s Fair in New York in 1964, and in heavy use by businesses since the late 1980s.
 They are cost-effective and efficient, eliminating the need for participants to travel for an in-person meeting, which would cost money, take time, and increase conference room usage.
 Added benefits include connecting otherwise distant departments, warehouses, and suppliers that would not traditionally be included in executive meetings, and making geographic expansion a practical option for growing businesses.
 Additionally, as increasing numbers of employees work from home, conferencing will soon become necessary across all fields.

 A concise agenda helps keep the conversation on task and help each attendee follow along, since they may not be able to use visual cues.
 Send the agenda to each participant the day before the meeting.
 Be sure to include clear information on how to call in.

 If you will be the meeting facilitator, prepare to be a troubleshooting resource if participants have difficulty connecting to the call.
 There is some wise advice here to practice with the system if you don’t know it.
 And as usual, gather and organize your agenda and all your notes in order to save time and present a professional face in the meeting.